Magnetic Contactor- Principle, Types, Advantages

 Under normal conditions, contactors will not fail if they are selected correctly for a particular application and used correctly.
 Contact wear and coil burn are the two most common problems.

-Over-current flowing through the magnetic contactors, however, causes the primary contacts to stick.
-With a magnetic contactor, protection devices such as overload relays and fuses are required for improved system protection.
+However, over-current flowing through the magnetic contactors causes the primary contacts to stick.
+A magnetic contactor requires protection devices such as overload relays and fuses for improved system protection.

 Leave a Comment